Thangdes/web/CONTRIBUTING.md

-# Contributing to Tempra
+# Contributing to Calento.space

-Thank you for your interest in contributing to Tempra!
+Thank you for your interest in contributing to Calento.space!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started